8 Best Dark / Deep Web Browsers for Anonymous Web Surfing in 2022

 The reason we chose Opera is the fact that the most recent version comes with a built-in VPN feature.
 While this is nowhere near as good as a premium or professional quality VPN service, it is another layer of protection in case you forget to put it on, or you simply have no money for a VPN.

 But then you probably shouldn’t be going on the Dark Web anyway.

-Opera is renowned for its ever-increasing speed, and it’s growing community of users.
-This means there are more and more plugins available, all coming together to provide you with a great browsing experience.
+Opera is renowned for its ever-increasing speed, and its growing community of users.
+This means more and more plugins are available, all coming together to provide you with a great browsing experience.